 Skidding through the slush and snow is fun, but the excitement can quickly turn to fear if you’re unprepared.
 A snowmobile insurance policy can give you peace of mind so you can relax and enjoy the ride.

-Snowmobile insurance is cheap and mandatory.
-Most companies make it mandatory to buy insurance before you ride your snowmobile.
-Even when you are riding on private land, you still need insurance.
+Ultimately, snowmobile insurance is affordable.
+Most companies require you to purchase insurance before you can ride your snowmobile.
+Even when you are riding on private land, you may still need insurance.
 The cheap insurance in this program covers you for liability, as well as medical and repairs.
-By not having insurance, you are putting yourself at risk.
+By not having insurance, you might be putting yourself at risk.